edgedelta/docs/docs/installation/add-profiler-agent.md

 >
 > You cannot add a profiler to an existing agent deployment.

-To deploy the agent with a profiler, follow the installation instructions for each agent type; however, you must add **PROFILER_PORT** for port **6060** to the installation command.
+To deploy the agent with a profiler, follow the regular installation instructions for each agent type; however, you must add **PROFILER_PORT** for port **6060** to the installation command.

+Review the following examples.

+> **Note**
+>
+> In the examples below, replace the ED API KEY with your own key.

 **Linux Example**